ahopgood/ahopgood.github.io/_drafts/2020-12-09-traefik-http-challenge.markdown

 I am a big proponent of testing and having test environments that are as close to production as possible.
 This provides a safe space to experiment with new features or configuration and gives you a higher degree of confidence that it will work in production.
 Not having a viable test environment makes me feel like I'm flying blind and in the long term will result in  outages and a time sink in getting a unique production environment back up.

-To this end I want a traefik test environment and a **big** requirement is the ability to test my TLS/Let's Encrypt set up against the [staging environment](https://letsencrypt.org/docs/staging-environment/) because the production service is rate limited and I don't want to lock out my production services when running configuration tests.
+To this end I want a traefik test environment and a **big** requirement is the ability to test my TLS/Let's Encrypt set up against their [staging environment](https://letsencrypt.org/docs/staging-environment/) because the production service is rate limited and I don't want to lock out my production services when running configuration tests.

 In order for Let's Encrypt to work you need the following things:
 * Your service needs to be accessible **externally** so that Let's Encrypt can perform challenges (HTTP or TLS) against your service to prove ownership.